 - May provide additional design services (branding, logos, print)

 - Support local artist & entrepreneur

 - Skillsets can vary from freelancer to freelancer

 - Need to hire an SEO agency afterwards to fix code, add content, and make sure it ranks well

 3. Internal Team

-Larger local businesses who have an internal marketing team may consider looking in-house to design and develop their new website.
+Larger local businesses that have an internal marketing team may consider looking in-house to design and develop their new website.
 Some may even hire a developer to manage and maintain the brand’s website(s).
 In this situation, you’ll find similar advantages and disadvantages of working with a freelancer — skillsets can vary from individual to individual, and communication can be a weakness.

 An in-house website developer spends most of their time in maintenance mode (making sure websites are functioning or adding new products), instead of innovation mode (looking for new opportunities to scale and grow the sites).
 They also wear multiple hats — including IT director, database administrator, or marketing manager — which often takes priority over maintaining the website.
 That’s why many businesses with an in-house developer will still work with an outside partner for strategy, questions, and support.